benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - The HTML `<table>` of course
-- Header could be styled all in HTML but had to line up in height with the images
+- The header could be styled all in HTML, but had to line up in height with the images
   - Same with the footer
 - To create a "pod" took at least 4 images!
   - Imagine the web performance of the pages 😂
   - But also imagine... anytime the border radius or color changed
-  - Had to export new images
+  - We had to export new images
-  - No iterating going on here
+  - Hardly any iterating was going on here
+- If the designer wanted to change anything about the pod...
+  - I would say "Well, you have to give me the corner images first!"
+  - And that was the end of the conversation 😂
 - There _was_ a small amount of time where `<table>`-based layouts were shunned
   - But `border-radius` couldn't reliably be used yet
   - We don't talk about those dark times 😭